ctate/openui/README.md

 ## 0. Quickstart

-1. Create/use published component library
+1. **Choose a component library.** Use an existing one or create your own.
-2. Write OpenUI spec file for it: `openui.yaml`
+2. **Write an OpenUI spec.** Define your UI in an `openui.yaml` file.
-3. Ask AI to generate code using your OpenUI spec
+3. **Generate code with AI.** Let AI build UI code using your component library and spec.

 ### Sample OpenUI spec